wso2-extensions/identity-samples-spring-boot/README.md

 | Service Provider Name | sample-app                                                                                                |
 | Description           | This is a spring-boot application                                                                         |
 | CallBack Url          | http://localhost:8080/spring-boot-app/login/oauth2/code/wso2,http://localhost:8080/spring-boot-app/login  |

+  ## Import the IS certificate

+1. Download the certificate from the management console (for example, as IsCertificate.cer)

+2. Locate $JAVA_HOME/jre/lib/security/cacerts

+3. Import the certificate into the cacerts file using the following: keytool -import -alias isCertificate -keystore cacerts -file <IS_CERTIFICATE_FILE_LOCATION>

   ## Build the sample and Run it